parasaurolophus/rader.us/music/algorithmic_musical_composition.md

 As with other aspects of electronic musical composition, analog modular synthesizers allows far greater scope for defining musical techniques than is possible with traditional instruments.
-For example, here is a similar example to the preceding one, but with the range of frequencies in the "vibrator" far beyond what a human could achieve with a traditional instrument:
+For example, here is a similar example to the preceding one, but with the range of frequencies in the "vibrato" far beyond what a human could achieve with a traditional instrument:

 **Way Beyond "Vibrato"** <audio controls><source src="/extreme_vibrato.mp3" /></audio>

-Taking it one step further, here is an extremely simple example of what is npossible using FM synthsis.
+And here is an extremely simple example of what is npossible using FM synthsis.
 Like the preceding example, it is the output of a VCO emitting a sine wave.
 In this case, however, the first VCO's frequency is being modulated by feeding the output of a second sine wave, whose base frequency is tuned to the same frequency as the source of the audio signal, into the first VCO's CV input controlling its frequency.
 I.e. the audio signal is the result of modulating a sine wave's frequency by another sine wave.
 If that were the end of it, there would be relatively little change to the output signal because the two sines waves were tuned to the same initial frequency.
 However, for this patch, the second sine wave's frequency is itself being modulated by a third, low frequency sine wave, creating a continuously varying interference pattern between the first two VCO's frequencies:

 ```mermaid
 graph TB